 Faecal incontinence in children (encopresis)

-Underwear soiling is a problem that arises in children commonly as a result of chronic constipation.
-It is known medically as encopresis or faecal incontinence.
-Soiling is most common in children aged 3-7 years, and affects more boys than girls.
+Underwear soiling is a problem that arises in children commonly as a result of chronic (ongoing) constipation.
+It is known medically as faecal incontinence or encopresis.

 Nearly all children who soil are constipated.
-Encopresis usually develops because your child continually avoids passing stools, for whatever reason.
+Faecal incontinence due to constipation usually develops because your child continually avoids passing stools, for whatever reason.

 It may be because of a painful experience going to the toilet in the past, or because they feel anxious or are too busy playing, or they are not allowed to go to the toilet when the urge arises, or because toilet facilities are unpleasant, or they are teased in the toilets.